emilyerose/portfolio-nojs/README.md

 The images in the "works" section are all placeholders that would theoretically link to particular github-hosted projects / applications.
 They have a slight opacity filter applied that vanishes when they are hovered over.

 ## Credits
-I used a stack overflow response to absolutely position the subtitle (centered) over the hero image
+I used a stack overflow response to absolutely position the subtitle (centered) over the hero image.

+All of the images used for "works" were either publically licensed NASA photos or my own images.

 ## License
 I am still very confused about licensing, to be honest.